Virgin Birth Of Jesus

 This theory crumbles when we consider the moral perfection of Jesus.
 He was born without sin.

 Parthenogenesis would have utilized an egg from Mary.
-For Jesus to be born sinless through this process would have required Mary to also be sinless.
+For Jesus to be born sinless through this process would have required Mary also to be sinless.
 Otherwise, he would have inherited a sinful nature through her.

 The Bible never indicates that Mary was born sinless or that God purified her at the conception of Jesus.
 Instead, it says everyone is born with a sinful nature that we never lose until we enter heaven.